Gastrointestinal MRI contrast agents

 There are several preparations of superparamagnetic agents that can be used as oral MRI contrast agents.
-These include magnetite albumin microspheres, oral magnetic particles (Nycomed A/S, Oslo, Norway), and superparamagnetic iron oxides.
+These include magnetite albumin microspheres, oral magnetic particles, and superparamagnetic iron oxides.
 These contain small iron oxide crystals approximately 250 to 350 angstroms in diameter and are mixtures of Fe2O3 and Fe3O4.
 The small size of the crystals contributes to their large magnetic moment without significant residual magnetization after removal from the magnetic field, i.e., they are superparamagnetic, not ferromagnetic.
 These crystals are embedded in an inert material, albumin matrix in the first case, a monodispersed polymer in the second, and an inert silicon polymer in the third.
 The inert materials reduce absorption and therefore, toxicity from the iron.
 They also help to suspend the particles in solution 5.

 Marked loss of signal in the stomach and small bowel results in excellent visualization of the pancreas, anterior renal margins and para-aortic regions.
 Decrease in the phase-encoded artifacts from respiratory and peristaltic motion of the stomach and small bowel are noted.
 At certain concentrations and volumes, metallic artifacts are seen in the distal small bowel and colon on delayed imaging.
 These may be related to settling and concentration of the particles.
 Optimization of the dose of contrast agent and addition of more suspending agents may overcome this problem.
 Agents such as cellulose or polyethylene glycol may be added to enhance relaxation and thereby allow reduction in the concentration of iron oxide needed.
 This may reduce the artifacts 5.